diesel-subs/Diesel-Electric-Submarine-FAQs/docs/categories/life-aboard-ww2-us-subs/FAQs/how-do-you-get-fresh-air-into-the-boat-where-does-the-oxygen-come-from.md

-# How do you get fresh air into the boat?
-Where does the oxygen come from?

 === "Short Answer"
     The best way to get breathable air in the boat is to run the engines to charge the battery.